 One of the worst mistakes you can make is to fail to give prospects a specific call to action, something you want them to do immediately.
 After all, why should they respond at all, without a compelling reason to do so?

-Mistake #3 is not utilizing the power of video in all of your marketing.
+Another common issue is not utilizing the power of video in all of your marketing.
 Video is the greatest marketing tool at your disposal however, there are different ways to use it depending on your desired objective.

 - Sales Video focusing on a particular product, service or running promotion.
 Create this one first to drive traffic and sales.